 What other opportunities are available with the CHI St Luke’s Health-Baylor St. Luke’s Medical Center residency?

 A major advantage in taking the residency program at St. Luke’s is its location in the Texas Medical Center (TMC).
 The TMC is the largest medical center in the world, and is more than twice as large as the second largest medical center.
-It occupies over 500 acres, including twelve major hospitals representing over five thousand beds, and has a large central medical complex.
+It occupies over 500 acres, including twelve major hospitals representing over five thousand beds and has a large central medical complex.
 It is home to nine academic institutions including two colleges of medicine, two colleges of pharmacy, several colleges of nursing, dentistry, and other medical disciplines.
 TMC is adjacent to the Rice University campus and the Hermann Park/Museum complex of the City of Houston BSLMC itself is home to the world renowned Texas Heart Institute®.
 The first human heart transplant in the United States was performed here; more open heart surgical procedures have been performed here than anywhere else in the world, and St. Luke’s has the largest cardiac catheterization facility in the world.

 Houston is the fourth largest city in the nation and has an abundance of recreational opportunities.
 Immediately to the south of the Medical Center is the large Reliant Park complex, featuring Reliant Stadium.
 Evenings out can include events such as the Houston Astros, Texans, Rockets or Dynamo games.
 The beaches and attractions of Galveston Island are less than an hour away.
 Other activities include multi-cultural activities such as opera, the ballet, symphony or musicals.
 In addition, there are many places to eat and try new foods.